KieranHolroyd/never-have-i-ever/DEPLOYMENT.md

 - SSH access to the server
 - Git repository access
 - Axiom account (for logging) - optional but recommended
+- Regular user account with sudo access (recommended) or root access (not recommended)

 ## Quick Deployment